abriljordan/ga_blog/docs/extending-productivity/working-with-data.md

 2. Click on the plus (+) sign, then select the appropriate filter by checking on the boxes.
 3. Click the Add button, then click the GO! button to apply filter.

-If you wish the filters to be saved, click the `Save Filters to Page` button, otherwise, click the `Clear Filters` button.
+If you wish the filters to be saved, click the Save Filters to Page button, otherwise, click the Clear Filters button.

 Apply local filters to an indicator

-1. Navigate the dashboard and once you've found the indicator, click the `Gear` button, a drop-down menu appears.
+1. Navigate the dashboard and once you've found the indicator, click the Gear button, then choose Filter.
-2. From the menu, choose `Filter`, a dialog window appears.
-3. Click the `plus (+) sign`, and then check the boxes next to the filter.
+2. Click the plus (+) sign, then check the boxes next to the filter.
-4. After checking the filters, click the `Add` button.
-4. Once you're done, click the `GO!` button to apply filters.
+3. After adding the filters, click the Add button, then click the GO! button to apply filters.